You can't discuss

 engines.
 Using information technology has become mandatory, like being

 able to read and write.
 We each must develop our skills at dealing with

 search criteria and technique in order to be proficient.
 Why?
 Because

 it is important to know what - and who - you're dealing with today.

 still respect privacy and decency, and you think "spying" is beneath

 you, please think again.
 You really do need to take those blinders off

-cyberspace if you want a fighting chance, and don't wait until it's too
+in cyberspace if you want a fighting chance, and don't wait until it's

-late.
-Do it immediately, before making any decisions or commitments,
+too late.
+Do it immediately, before making any decisions or

-before clicking that send button, make investigation a part of your
+commitments, before clicking that send button, make investigation a

 making informed decisions.